mikebreenmckay/mikebreenmckay/README.md

 &nbsp;
 ## I'm a Mathematician and Data Scientist!

 I'm in the process of building up my personal repo and contributing to more open source projects.
 I'm spending a lot of my time reviewing the literature on machine learning, building new models, and making connections in the community.
+I've also committed to giving back to my local community by teaching at least one class a year at the local community college, Durham Tech.
+This semester I get to teach statistics, which I am really looking forward to!

 - 🔭 I’m currently working on a deep learning model for predicting heart disease from health indicators.
 - 🌱 I’m currently learning more about customizing LLMs with proprietary data.